himeshvats19/mybook-library/README.md

 # MyBook Library

-Updacity : MyReads - A Book Lending App
+MyReads - A Book Lending App

 This ReactJS App provides the User to categorize Books into thre different categories as
 * "Continue Reading"